nicholaskajoh/alphacoder.xyz/content/musings/land-great-startup-internship.md

 date = 2018-09-30T07:45:00.000Z
 draft = false
 slug = "land-great-startup-internship"
-tags = ["Internships", "Startups"] title = "How to land an internship at a great startup"
+title = "How to land an internship at a great startup" showCustomAds = false showPrevAndNextPosts = false showComments = false
 +++

 Doing an internship at a reputable company is one of the best ways to kick-start your career in tech.
 You’ll get to learn from top-notch developers/designers and work on ambitious and exciting projects/products.
 Plus if you do well, you’ll likely be given a full-time offer which is pretty neat.

-Here are some tips on how to land an internship at a great startup…
+Here are some tips on how to land an internship at a great startup...

 Do your homework
 ----------------